Anointingjohn/Feedbag/README.md

 ## **Project Overview**
 Feedbag Agrihub focuses on:

-**Blockchain-Powered Network**: Establishes a transparent and rewarding ecosystem for stakeholders in the food supply chain.
+**Agro blockchain-powered marketplace**: Establishes a transparent and rewarding ecosystem for stakeholders in the food supply chain.
 Though this submission does not yet include Algorand smart contracts, the frontend is designed for future blockchain integration.

 ## **Technical Elements & Technologies Used**